directdemocracy-vote/doc/README.md

 The citizen selects an answer in the referendum, sign it with the private key and publish it.
 Once the vote period is over, the anonymizer publish in a random order all the public key it signed and stored.
+Citizens should also publish the same information they have received from the anonymizer.

 Citizen will freely choose anonymizers with a good reputation to cast their votes.
 The reputation of anonymizers may be affected by obvious disfunctionnings or complains of citizens about their participation not being published (and hence their vote being likely usurpated) or their anonymity not being respected.